 The hiring manager plays the critical role in deciding on whom to hire as the new employee.
 While the details of this job role may vary from company to company, the hiring manager is always important in the hiring decision.
-In most organizations, she may not be the only decision maker, but she does have veto power since the new employee will report to her.
+In most organizations, they may not be the only decision maker, but they do have veto power since the new employee will commonly report to them.

-In the team approach to hiring, which is strongly recommended, the hiring manager would set up a debriefing session to receive feedback from the employees who interviewed the potential employees.
+In the team approach to hiring, which is strongly recommended as a strategy, the hiring manager sets up a debriefing session to receive feedback from the employees who interviewed the potential employees.
 Then, a much smaller team of employees that will include the hiring manager and HR make the hiring decision and prepare the job offer.

 The hiring manager determines the new employee's start date and is responsible for planning the new employee's orientation and onboarding.
 They also make the final decision about the new employee's mentor and the employee's job description, then sending the new employee welcome letter and making the new employee announcement.